Young Dolph Tribute at Rolling Loud

 Young Dolph -- who was murdered last month -- was honored Saturday night at Rolling Loud 2021.

-Key Glock performed a tribute to the fallen rapper and O.T.
-Genasis joined him on stage to share the moment.
+Dolph's artists Paper Route Woo and Snupe Bandz performed a tribute to the fallen rapper and O.T.
+Genasis joined them on stage to share the moment.

 Dolph was a staple at Rolling Loud, performing 4 times over the last few years.
-Key Glock was one of Dolph's artists from Paper Route Entertainment.
-He was also Dolph's cousin.
+Woo and Snupe are also the PRE artists who worked during the Thanksgiving holiday to keep Dolph's name alive through a turkey giveaway that was planned prior to Dolph's tragic death.

 Waiting for your permission to load the Instagram Media.